amigavision/AmigaVision/content/distro/ReadMe.md

 ### What is "Arcadia Systems"?

-Arcadia was an unsuccessful venture by Mastertronic to create an Amiga 500 based multi-game arcade system.
-Most titles released for the system have been dumped and are available on the AmigaVision image.
+Arcadia was an unsuccessful venture by Mastertronic to create an Amiga 500-based multi-game arcade system.
+Most titles released for the system have been dumped and are available via AmigaVision.
 The games are not great (to put it kindly), but are an interesting curiosity.

 Button mapping: